by aqara

 Parameters:

-Query all scenes under user's home, or scenes within specified rooms.
+get_scenesQueries all scenes in a user's home or scenes in specified rooms.

 Parameters: